Environmental Health & Safety (EHS) Program

 Safety Training

 EHS provides training to support a culture of safety at Hofstra University.
 Online, classroom, and hybrid courses are available.
-Online courses are offered through Blackboard but also have a required in-person component.
+Online courses are offered through Canvas but also have a required in-person component.
 Hofstra also subscribes to CITI program, which is an external vendor that provides ethics and compliance training.
 Hofstra University is a subscriber organization and extends training courses available for Hofstra students, staff, and faculty, on biosafety, Bloodborne Pathogens (BBP), and Conflicts of Interest (COI).
 Supervisors and PIs are responsible that each new employee and or student, whether temporary or permanent, receives appropriate safety training, including lab-specific training, at the start of their tenure.
 Additional training can be requested by emailing EHS@hofstra.edu.

 Standard Operating Procedure (SOP)